Attitude may not be everything…

 What’s interesting is when you read stories about actual National Team players from any country, or MLB players, or most pro athletes in general, they’re some of the easiest players to work with.
 They’re always looking for an edge, and willing to try anything to get it.
 Many times they’re more open to new ideas, in fact, than youth players.

-I know Marc Dagenais at Softball Performance has worked with players at that level many times and he confirms that elite players tend to be very coachable.
+I know people who have worked with players at that level many times and they confirm that elite players tend to be very coachable.
 It’s probably what sets them apart from kids with equal talent but not equal accomplishment.
-Here’s more of his thoughts on the matter.

 It’s a shame.
 I felt bad for the coach.
 She called over the other coach, a guy, to take a look and it sounded like there was more resistance.
 I didn’t really key in on it since 1) I had to focus on my lesson and 2) it wasn’t my business in any case.
 But that’s the kind of thing that can keep a player and a team from reaching its goals.